dereuromark/cakephp-ide-helper/docs/code-completion/index.md

     ],
 ],
 ```

-The native class name is the key then, your replacement the value.
+The native class name is the key, your replacement the value.
+Setting the
-Setting the value to `null` completely disables a native task.
+value to `null` disables a native task entirely.

-#### Property example
+### Property example

 So let's imagine you have the following magic properties you want to annotate:

 ```php
 $alpha = $someObject->Alpha; // Returns \My\Cool\Alpha class
 $beta = $someObject->Beta; // Returns \My\Cool\Beta class
 ```

-Then make sure your Task's `create()` method returns something like:
+Then make sure your task's `create()` method returns something like:

 ```php
 abstract class SomeObject extends SomeObjectInterface {